-A.8.1.3 Findings and observations A.8.1.3.1 Path Loss
+A.8.1.3.1 Path Loss

 Table A8.1.3.1-1 summarizes the resulting empirical path loss parameters.
 In the indoor hotspot - Railway station scenario, the PLEs of the CI model are 1.8 at LoS situations, which are smaller than the free space (PLE = 2).
-Comparing to the Umi scenario, we can also observe that the PLEs are similar at both frequencies in LoS and NloS environments.
-However, for NloS, the PLEs are smaller than those for the Umi environments.
+Comparing to the Umi scenario, we can also observe that the PLEs are similar at both frequencies in LoS and NIoS environments.
+However, for NIoS, the PLEs are smaller than those for the Umi environments.
 This can be explained that the indoor hotspot environments have richer scattering than the outdoor environments.